ducakar/openzone/README.md

   vector components in OpenZone code.
   `OFF` by default.

+- `OZ_LUAJIT`: Use LuaJIT instead of official Lua library.
+Lua scripts execute significantly faster.
+  `OFF` by default.

 - `OZ_SDL2`: Use upcoming SDL 2.0 instead of stable SDL 1.2.
   `OFF` by default, forced to `ON` on Android, forced to `OFF` on NaCl.

 - `OZ_GL_ES`: Use OpenGL ES 2.0 API.
-Always enabled on Android and NaCl.
 Enabling this on Linux or Windows while using SDL 1.2 leads to a strange situation when SDL initialises OpenGL but rendering is done entirely through OpenGL ES.
   However, it seems to work on Linux at least.
   `OFF` by default, forced to `ON` on Android and NaCl.

 - `OZ_NONFREE`: Enable support for decoding MP3 and AAC formats and building textures using S3 texture compression.
-Requires libmad, faad and libsquish libraries.
+Requires libmad, faad and libsquish libraries respectively.
   `OFF` by default.

 - `OZ_STANDALONE`: This only affects behaviour of "`make install`".
 It also installs dependencies from support directory, game data archives found in `share/openzone`, info files etc. This is intended if one wants to create all-in-one ZIP (or whatever) archive that can be unpacked and run on any Linux distro or Windows without installation.
-Always enabled for Windows build, always disabled on Andorid and NaCl, disabled by default on Linux.
   `OFF` by default, forced to `ON` on Windows, forced to `OFF` on Android and NaCl.